mitranim/mitranim.github.io/templates/posts/cheating-for-website-performance.md

 massive frameworks like Angular, React, or Polymer, the total size easily rockets past a megabyte.
 Minification gets it down to manageable size.

-Minifying CSS is usually less important, but like everything else, it's a useful optimisation and there's no excuse for not doing it.
+Minifying CSS is usually less important, but like everything else, it's a useful optimization and there's no excuse for not doing it.

 ## Concatenate Everything